 In Turkey there is no obligatory birth control or sterilization.
 All contraception services are legalized (Population Planning Law, May 24, 1983).
-If a person is married, spousal consent is required for sterilization.
-Anyone who performs sterilization on a man or woman without his or her consent is sentenced to imprisonment (Article 471 of the Penal Code).
+The new Penal Code no longer requires spousal consent for sterilization.
+Anyone who performs sterilization on a man or woman without his or her consent is sentenced to imprisonment (Article 101 of the Penal Code).